 To enable the connection to be made, an appropriate access authority or live work procedure shall be used.
+Placing high voltage electrical apparatus in service

 Low voltage assets near HV assets

 Principle: Safe working procedures shall be established for work on or near low voltage assets.